 11. Do you milk by hand or by machine?

 We use a stainless steel bucket milking unit.
-This is sanitized before and between uses, then cleaned post milking with a chlorinated pipeline detergent and acid rinse solution.
+This is sanitized before use and cleaned post milking with a chlorinated pipeline detergent, an acid rinse solution, then a food-grade bleach solution.
+The unit is allowed to air dry in a sanitary area until the next milking.

 12. How is the milk chilled?

-The milk is chilled in our 15 gallon bulk tank.
+The milk is chilled in our 15 or 60 gallon bulk tanks.
 The bulk tank is emptied and cleaned (at a maximum) every 3 days.
-Samples from the bulk tank are tested monthly by a certified lab (DHIA or U of M) for overall udder health and cleanliness practices.
-We also do at-home tests once a week for chloroform growth.
+Samples from the bulk tank are tested frequently by a certified lab (Stearns DHIA or the University of Minnesota) for overall udder health and cleanliness practices or tested at home with Coliform bacteria testing strips.